dozy-programmer/Da-Bell/README.md

 # Da Bell
+This is a project made for CS578 (Wireless Networks) class at San Diego State.

-Da Bell is a custom-made Ring Doorbell alternative without audio.
+Da Bell is a custom-made Ring Doorbell alternative that is low-lost and provides the same basic functionality, but without the audio and speaking capability.

 #### Git